Video Content Marketing: Strategy and Examples

 3. Customer testimonials to back up your promise

-Testimonial videos put your customers front and center.
+Testimonial videos put your clients front and center.
 In an interview format, they typically discuss a problem that they’ve faced, finding your product, and how it helped them to overcome their challenge.

-Your target audience would love to see the living proof of your happy customers as they recount their experience of using your product!
+Your target audience would love to see the living proof of your happy clients as they recount their experience of using your product!

-This testimonial video by Slack takes us into one of its customers’ workplaces, and we learn how Slack's product has revolutionized the way this company communicates.
+This testimonial video by Slack takes us into one of its clients’ workplaces, and we learn how Slack has revolutionized the way this organization communicates.

 4. Product demos or tutorials to educate your customers